jced-artem/singleton-command/README.md

 ### Require
 1. `symfony/console`
 2. `jced-artem/lock-service` - uses this package to replace LockHandler because it can't work with several hosts.
-This is important here because command can be launced in several servers as cron with shared folder.
+This is important here because command can be launched in several servers as cron with shared folder.

 ### Install
 `composer require jced-artem/singleton-command`